 - Palliative and supportive care

 - Care for the mind, body and spirit with biofeedback, yoga, meditation and massage

 Children’s growing bodies deserve care from the most practiced specialists around, working as one team to deliver outstanding care.
 Your child’s care team includes pediatric hematologists with deep experience in blood disorders, specialized nurses, researchers and other highly skilled specialists who work together to create a plan for initial treatment and ongoing after care.

 The Cancer Center serves children from North Florida, South Georgia and beyond.
-Wolfson Children's is located on the south bank of the St. Johns River in downtown Jacksonville, and is connected to Nemours Children's Specialty Care via Kids Walk.
-Ronald McDonald House is next to Nemours.
+Wolfson Children's is located on the south bank of the St. Johns River in downtown Jacksonville, and is connected to Nemours Children's Health via Kids Walk.
+Ronald McDonald House is next to Nemours Children's Health.
 Follow-up care is provided at our Brunswick and Daytona specialty centers.

 Turod was only four months old when he began having complications related to sickle cell anemia, a blood disorder causing misshapen red blood cells that can decrease or block blood flow to parts of the body.